There was a crooked Man

 Another look of gratitude from the widow.

-With that, the captain turned to a nearby passenger and spoke quietly.
-Carly watched as the man unbuckled his seatbelt and rose, standing next to the captain.
-Together they lifted the dead man to his feet and, putting one of his arms over each of their shoulders, carried him to the rear of the plane.
+The captain turned to the male passenger in the aisle seat and spoke quietly.
+Carly watched as he unbuckled his seatbelt and stepped into the aisle.
+The captain hooked his hands under the dead man’s arms, and the passenger grabbed his feet, losing a shoe in the process.
+Struggling against the weight and the slight turbulence, the two carried their burden to the rear of the plane.
 She watched the sad procession, then glanced back at the widow.
-There's that smile again.
+There’s that smile again.

-Carly relaxed back into her seat, her mind racing.
+Carly sat in her seat, her mind racing.

 Mike touched her arm.
-"What mysteries is your brain conjuring up?"
+“What mystery is your brain conjuring up?”

 Carly turned to look at him, tipping her head to one side.
 "What do you mean?"

-"I can see your brain working.
-You're making up some mystery or some puzzle to solve right now, aren't you?"
+“I can see your brain working.
+You’re brewing up some mystery or some puzzle to solve right now, aren’t you?”

 She frowned in response.
-"I don't know what you're talking about, Mike Turnquist.
-There isn't any mystery here.
-He didn't have a heart attack."
+“I don’t know what you’re talking about, Mike Turnquist.
+There isn’t any mystery here.
+The old man didn’t have a heart attack.”

 Home ]